-ICH states that it is actually up to the sponsor’s discretion as to how often you should be taking GCP training.
+ICH states that it is up to the Sponsor’s discretion as to how often you should be taking GCP training.
 A lot of companies do set the guidelines of every two years, but these are not official guidelines.
-However, in recent audit findings the Regulatory Authorities (RA) have found that people are not being trained frequently enough on GCP and therefore lots of issues during the studies are arising.
-They are asking sponsors to tighten up on how often their employees take their GCP training.
-The FDA in particular are in their own words “coming down hard on sponsors regarding GCP training”.
-Their suggestion being that all staff when starting a new study should be up to date with all the training required to carry out their job, which includes being up to date with all GCP guidelines.
+However, in recent audit findings, the Regulatory Authorities (RA) have found that people are not being trained frequently enough on GCP, meaning lots of issues are arising during studies.
+Sponsors are being asked to tighten up on how often their employees take their GCP training.
+The FDA in particular are, in their own words: “coming down hard on Sponsors regarding GCP training.”
+This suggests that all staff should be up to date with all the training required to carry out their job, which includes being up to date with all GCP guidelines.

 Well as you have just read above, the requirement is that you are up to date.
 So if you haven’t taken GCP training since the E6R2 update was implemented in June 2017, then you will have to familiarise yourself with the new changes.
 The good news is you don’t have to fully re sit GCP training, you can just do the update with proof that you have done so, along with your up-to-date GCP certificate.
 However, depending on how long ago you took your GCP training, it may well be worth retaking the full course as long as the training provider has included the recent update, and remember you can never have too much training!